 The Day of the Assumption of the Blessed Virgin Mary (August 15) is a special time to stay in some Karpathian villages, but above all, in Olympos.

-You can even attend a church service where you will witness services for which women bring bread in flower baskets to give as an offering to the Virgin Mary.
+You can even attend a church service where you will witness services for which women bring bread in flower baskets to offer to the Virgin Mary.

-After the service, there is a large outdoor reception where musicians perform folk songs in laouto and lyra at Plati (in the main square) where the dancing and good times continues until dawn.
+After the service, there is a large outdoor reception where musicians perform folk songs in laouto and Lyra at Plati (in the main square), where the dancing and good times continue until dawn.
 Dive into unbelievable marine life

-The incredible transparency of the water and the rocky geology of the Aegean Sea around Karpathos puts diving near the top of the list of things to do while you visit the island.
+The incredible transparency of the water and the rocky geology of the Aegean Sea around Karpathos put diving near the top of the list of things to do while you visit the island.

-Around Karpathos, there are 18 diving sites, from wrecks to rocks and reefs, underwater arches and caves such as the mystic St. Peter’s Cathedral.
+Around Karpathos are 18 diving sites, from wrecks to rocks and reefs, underwater arches, and caves such as the mystic St. Peter’s Cathedral.

 Visit The Lesser Traveled Santorini-Like Village

-The white and pastel houses of Menetes, built nearly 1,000 feet above sea level on steep cliffs, are among the most visited places on the island – but still, not nearly toured enough for how beautiful of a location it is.
+The white and pastel houses of Menetes, built nearly 1,000 feet above sea level on steep cliffs, are among the most visited places on the island – but still, not nearly toured enough for its beautiful location.

 The best pictures of the village and the Pigadia region can be taken from the Kimissi tis Theotokou – a high-sitting vantage point in the north.